 The benefits of the intervention seemed to vary as the children grew up.
 After two years, the infants in the visiting group showed significant developmental gains.
 They actually caught up to kids who were not stunted—an enormous victory.

-“Jamaica was so important because it shows us the potential of what can be done, the importance of stimulation, and that impacts can be long lasting.”
 Over time, however, some of the effects seem to fade or fluctuate.
 At 7 to 8 years of age, the mean IQ from the intervention group was no higher than that of the control group.
 By age 11 to 12, the children who had been in the home visiting group had significantly higher IQs than the control group, but showed no significant improvements in behavior or school achievement.
 Then, when researchers tested the intervention group again at age 22, they found a battery of benefits—from higher income to better social skills and less violent tendencies.

 Many researchers might have given up when the effects of the early intervention programs seemed to fade.
 But the benefits resurfaced with a bang, proving that programs that coach mothers can bring about lasting, significant, long-term results.
 In 2016, Grantham-McGregor and Smith published research in the Journal of Applied Research on Children exploring 12 published trials in five different countries, all of which were based on the original findings of the Jamaica program.